turnbasedgames/urturn/docs/docs/1-Getting-Started/1-tictactoe.md

 :::

 :::caution
-There many ways to implement tictactoe evaluation logic, so don't be discouraged if your implementation doesn't look exactly like ours.
+There are many ways to implement tictactoe evaluation logic, so don't be discouraged if your implementation doesn't look exactly like ours.
 :::

 <Tabs>